 #3 Engage not announce

-Although many of your internal communications will be announcing news, events and successes, your aim is to ensure that your audience also have the opportunity to respond to these messages.
+Although many of your internal communications will be announcing news, events and successes, your aim is to ensure that your audience also has the opportunity to respond to these messages.

 One of the common internal communication mistakes is to deliver a is a one-way information stream.
 Leaders deliver organisational information, expect it to be read and understood and leave it at that.
 However, what you need to deliver is a vital two-way dialogue between leaders and employees.